jeffswartz/poctestnetwork/README.md

 * `videoPacketsReceived`​-- (int) The total number of video packets received by the subscriber
 * `timestamp`​-- (double) The timestamp, in milliseconds since the Unix epoch, for when these stats were gathered

+## OpenTok iOS SDK API additions

+The OpenTok iOS SDK includes the following API additions (which are not included in the main documentation).

+### [OTSubscriberKit setNetworkStatsDelegate:]

+Sets up a delegate object for subscriber quality statistics.
+This object implements the OTSubscriberKitNetworkStatsDelegate protocol.
+This object is sent messages reporting the following:

+* Total audio and video packets lost
+* Total audio and video packets received
+* Total audio and video bytes received

+### [OTSubscriberKitNetworkStatsDelegate subscriber: audioNetworkStatsUpdated:]

+This message is sent periodically to report audio statistics for the subscriber.
+The second parameter, stats, which is defined by the OTSubscriberKitAudioNetworkStats interface, includes the following properties:

+* `audioBytesReceived` (uint64_t) -- The total number of audio bytes received by the subscriber
+* `audioPacketsLost` (uint64_t) -- The total number of audio packetsthat did not reach the subscriber
+* `audioPacketsReceived` (uint64_t) -- The total number of audio packets received by the subscriber
+* `timestamp` (double) -- The timestamp, in milliseconds since the Unix epoch, for when these stats were gathered

+### [OTSubscriberKitNetworkStatsDelegate subscriber: videoNetworkStatsUpdated:]

+This message is sent periodically to report video statistics for the subscriber.
+The second parameter, stats, which is defined by the OTSubscriberKitVideoNetworkStats interface, includes the following properties:

+* `videoBytesReceived` (uint64_t) -- The total number of video bytes received by the subscriber
+* `videoPacketsLost` (uint64_t) -- The total number of video packets lost by the subscriber
+* `videoPacketsReceived` (uint64_t) -- The total number of video packets received by the subscriber
+* `timestamp` (double) -- The timestamp, in milliseconds since the Unix epoch, for when these stats were gathered

 ## OpenTok.js API additions